chriskerrc/synaesthesia/README.md

 # Instructions

+These instructions apply to the version hosted at the "Play" link above.

 You are the “i” in “synaesthesia”.
 Make new words by pushing the other letters around.
 Can you make “ah yeastiness”, an anagram of “synaesthesia”?

 To play the game:

--  Click the game area above
+-  Click the game area

 -  Use the arrow or WASD keys to move the “i”